 Before you can figure out how to best create your online portfolio, you need to understand what you want others to see.

 Even though you’ve got a lot more real estate online than you do on your resume, you should be equally selective about what you include.
-People have limited attention spans, and you only want to upload the samples that best demonstrate your talent and experience—and showcase the type of work you want to be hired to do.
+People have limited business logo design company attention spans, and you only want to upload the samples that best demonstrate your talent and experience—and showcase the type of work you want to be hired to do.

 If you don’t already have a master list or collection of your work, start by making one.
 Then rank the projects in terms of how impressive they are—and choose the top 10-20.
 Or look for several projects that each show off a different service or skill.